SenseStageTeam/sensestage_documentation/_minibee/unpacking-the-sensestage-kit.md

 ---
-title: Unpacking the Sense/Stage Kit
+title: Unpacking the Sense/Stage MiniBee Kit
-summary: A guide on what is in the Sense/Stage kit.
+summary: A guide on what is in the Sense/Stage MiniBee kit.
 layout: documentation
 type: guide
 date: 2017-02-06